 Welcome to the Ohio Teaching Artist Roster

-This online Teaching Artist Roster represents Ohio artists who demonstrate artistic excellence; the ability to integrate academic content; effective classroom management and student engagement; and strong communication with education, arts, and cultural partners.
-Teaching artists on this roster are vetted by an application and observation process and are required to participate in on-going professional development to provide the highest quality arts education experiences and grow their teaching artist knowledge and skills.
+The Ohio Teaching Artist Roster highlights artists who demonstrate artistic excellence; the ability to integrate academic content; effective classroom management and student engagement; and strong communication with education, arts, and cultural partners.
+Teaching artists on this roster are vetted by an application process and are required to participate in on-going professional development to grow their teaching artist knowledge and skills, enabling them to provide high quality arts education experiences to Ohians of all ages and abilites.

 For more information, contact Jodi Kushins, arts learning coordinator at the Ohio Arts Council, at jodi.kushins@oac.ohio.gov or 614-728-4481.